 Sexy shrimp get along well with others of its kind, so maintaining a group is not problematic but it will require more space.

-Boxer crabs, snails (Cerith Snails, Bumble Bee Snails, Conch snails, Nassarius snails, etc.), porcelain crabs, Emerald crabs, cleaner shrimp (Peppermint shrimp, Red Fire shrimp, Skunk Cleaner Shrimp),Saron Shrimp, Bumble bee shrimp usually do not bother Sexy shrimp.
+Boxer crabs, snails (Cerith Snails, Bumble Bee Snails, Conch snails, Nassarius snails, etc.), porcelain crabs, Emerald crabs, cleaner shrimp (Peppermint shrimp, Red Fire shrimp, Skunk Cleaner Shrimp, Red-white Cleaner Shrimp),Saron Shrimp, Bumble bee shrimp usually do not bother Sexy shrimp.
 There should not be any problem with Porcelain anemone crab which also need anemones.
 They do not compete for them.

 ‘Sexy’ shrimp is highly valued in the ornamental aquarium trade.
 They are not only beautiful shrimp but also stay on the smaller side – perfect for someone with limited space like nano reef tanks.

 - Complete larval development of Thor amboinensis (De Man, 1888) Decapoda: Thoridae) described from laboratory-reared material and identified by DNA barcoding.
 Zootaxa 4066(4):399.
 January 2016.
 DOI: 10.11646/zootaxa.4066.4.3

 - Sarver, D. (1979) Larval culture of the shrimp Thor amboinensis (De Man, 1888) with reference to its symbiosis with the anemone Antheopsis papillosa (Kwietniwski, 1898).
 Crustaceana, 5 (Supplement), 176–178.